barebox/barebox/Documentation/boards/sandbox.rst

     Map a <file> to barebox.
 This option can be given multiple times.
 The <file>s will show up as ``/dev/fd0`` ... ``/dev/fdX`` in the barebox simulator.

+    How the file is mapped in barebox can be controlled by a number of flags:

+    * ``,ro``: The host file is mapped read-only

+    * ``,blkdev``: The host file is to be mapped as block device.
+This is the default when passing block devices from the host.
+The file's size must be a multiple of the barebox sector size of 512 bytes.

+    * ``,cdev``: The host file is mapped as character device.
+This is the default, unless the the host file is a block device.

+    Multiple options can be appended if they don't clash.
+Literal commas within the file path can be escaped with a backslash.
+Example: ``-i './0\,0.hdimg,blkdev,ro'``.

   ``-e <file>``

     Map <file> to barebox.
 With this option <file>s are mapped as